-We regret that for personal reasons Willie Ito will not be able to join us at the 2016 San Diego Comic Fest.
+Please Note: Willie Ito regrets that for personal reasons he will not be able to join us at this year’s Fest after all.
+However, he does hope to attend San Diego Comic Fest again in the future.

 Growing up in San Francisco, I realized wanted to become an animator/cartoonist when I saw Snow White for the first time at age 5.
 My career as an animator/cartoonist spans nearly 60 years.

 In 1954, I started at Walt Disney Productions on the feature Lady and the Tramp.
 I worked on the iconic spaghetti kissing scene as my indoctrination into the business.
 Later, I worked at Warner Bros.
 Cartoon’s infamous Termite Terrace.
 I worked with Chuck Jones on such classics as “One Froggy Evening” and “What’s Opera Doc?”.
 I also worked with Friz Freleng doing layouts, receiving my first screen credits on “Prince Violent” later retitled “Prince Varmit” featuring Bugs Bunny and Yosemite Sam.